OCA/crm/crm_phonecall_category/README.rst

 ==================

-This module extends the functionality of CRM phone calls to support showing the category directly in their tree view and allow you to search by that field too.
+This module extends the functionality of CRM phone calls to support showing the category directly in their tree view allowing you to search and group by that field too.
 Category here usually means *Inbound* or *Outbound*.

 Usage
 =====